 For a clear understanding of the Food Alliance Certification program for processors, packers, and distributors, read the Food Alliance Handling Operations Standards and Procedures Manual (PDF).

 Download the Food Alliance Certified Handling Operation Application (Microsoft DOC) to print and mail.
 To ensure your application is complete:

 STEP 3: Site Inspection

-Once we have reviewed your application, Food Alliance will forward the documents to an independent inspector who will contact you to schedule a site inspection.
+Once your application is received, Food Alliance's third-party auditor, International Certification Services, will contact you to schedule a site inspection.
 During the site inspection, the inspector will tour the operation and facilities, interview managers and key staff, and review relevant records to evaluate performance against the certification standards, using the handler evaluation criteria.